Graylog2/documentation/pages/installation.rst

 * `MongoDB 2.4 or later <https://docs.mongodb.org/manual/administration/install-on-linux/>`_ (latest stable version is recommended)
 * Oracle Java SE 8 or later (OpenJDK 8 also works; latest stable update is recommended)

-.. caution:: Graylog prior 2.3 **does not** work with Elasticsearch 5.x!
+.. caution:: Graylog prior 2.3 **do not** work with Elasticsearch 5.x!